markorusic/markorusic.com/src/content/blog/get-started-with-free-oss-code-assistants/index.md

 ollama run qwen2.5-coder
 ```

-Now that we have the models running locally, let's connect them to the code editor.
-My editor of choice is VSCode, so will use [Continue extension](https://marketplace.visualstudio.com/items?itemName=Continue.continue).
-It's like the GitHub Copilot that let's us connect to local Ollama models.
-It has features like chat, contexts, autocomplete, and [much more](https://docs.continue.dev/).
+With the models running locally, let’s connect them to a code editor.
+I prefer using VSCode, so we’ll use the [Continue extension](https://marketplace.visualstudio.com/items?itemName=Continue.continue).
+It's pretty much the GitHub Copilot that we can hook onto local Ollama models.
+It offers features like chat, context awareness, autocomplete, and [much more](https://docs.continue.dev/).

-Once installed, you should see new icon on the VSCode's sidebar.
+Once installed, you should see new icon appear on the VSCode's sidebar.

 Let's open Continue's configuration file: